-Assistant or Associate Professor - Logistics Technology and Supply Chain - Tenure-Track
+Assistant/Associate Professor - Global Supply Chain Management - Tenure-Track

-The Department of Information and Logistics Technology (ILT) at the University of Houston invites applications for a tenure-track position at the rank of Assistant/Associate Professor teaching in the area of global supply chain management, logistics technology, and transportation beginning Spring 2013.
+The Department of Information and Logistics Technology (ILT) at the University of Houston invites applications for a tenure-track position at the rank of Assistant/Associate Professor teaching in the area of global supply chain management, logistics technology, and transportation beginning spring 2014.

-Preference will be given to individual at the level of Assistant Professor.
+Preference will be given to individuals at the level of Associate Professor.
 However, more senior applicants may apply.

 Applications should have an earned doctorate in the field and basic business skills.
 Applicants should exhibit demonstrative knowledge, skills, practices and experience in global supply chain management, logistics processes, and metrics, and transportation operations.
-The successful candidate is expected to develop a competitive research program and participate in graduate and undergraduate teaching.
-They should participate in the recruitment of students and growth of the Supply Chain Technology program.
-The ability to obtain external funding is highly desirable.
+The successful candidate is expected to develop a competitive research program and publish in supply chain and logistics journals.
+The candidate should participate in graduate and undergraduate teaching and participate in the recruitment of students and growth of the Supply Chain Technology programs.
+A candidate demonstrating abilities to obtain external funding is highly desirable.

 Equal Opportunity / Affirmative Action: